Table of Contents

 - Post or transmit any advertising, promotional materials, or other forms of solicitation including chain letters and pyramid schemes

 - Intentionally violate any other applicable law or regulation while accessing and using our site

-- Post or transmit any file that contains viruses, corrupted files, “Trojan Horses,” or any other contaminating or destructive features that may damage someone else’s computer
+- Post or transmit any file that contains malware, including viruses, corrupted files, “Trojan Horses,” or any other contaminating or destructive features that may damage someone else’s computer

 At the discretion of Temple University, inappropriate content, including sites, bogs, postings, images, videos, or other content may be removed at any time.